 • Delay heavy equipment until prints are shallow and turf lifts cleanly.

-• Compare thin spots to last year’s photos so you know what is new.
+• Compare thin spots to last year photos so you know what is new.

 • Bundle drainage questions with lawn goals so one plan covers both.

 Weather will shuffle the calendar again next year.
 Treat this piece as a lens for cool wet April on the North Shore, not a promise about a single date.
-When you want a second set of eyes on Wilmette or Glenview turf, we are glad to help you sort what belongs now versus what can wait for warmer soil.
+When you want a second set of eyes on Wilmette, Glenview, or nearby turf, we are glad to help you sort what belongs now versus what can wait for warmer soil.

 Questions about a soft spring lawn?